Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

    1. 2of11(C), 4of11, & Stonn.
    1. Include La'an Below Decks.
 1. For the best attacks:
+   1. Check if target crewed with:
+      1. Make sure the Target is not practicing a Bold Defense!
-   1. Check if target crewed with Anti-Rom Crew (Kras(C), Rukor, and Komal), don't use Rom if so crewed.
+      1. If crewed with Anti-Rom Crew (Kras(C), Rukor, and Komal), don't use Rom!
    1. __When not sure if 10m Shield will deploy.__
       - Start with all ships in Base, except largest cracking ship.
       - Hit target while Cloaked.